 Home settings minimise the exposure to hospital-acquired infections, thereby providing patients with a safer healing environment.

-Patients can have a flexible daily routine, which contributes to a smoother and easy healthcare experience.
+Patients can have a flexible daily routine, which contributes to a smoother and easier healthcare experience.

 Domiciliary care reduces the load on hospital resources, freeing up beds needed for critical cases.